10 Feb News Release: Artists chosen for Eiteljorg Contemporary Art Fellowship

 Five Native American/First Nations artists chosen for Eiteljorg Contemporary Art Fellowship

-Fascinating exhibit of contemporary Native art opens Nov.
+Fascinating exhibit of contemporary Native art, “Shifting Boundaries” opens Nov.
 13, 2021

 INDIANAPOLIS – Five Native American and First Nations artists have been selected for the prestigious 2021 Eiteljorg Contemporary Art Fellowship.
-Innovative paintings, prints, mixed media and installations by the artists will be on exhibit at the Eiteljorg Museum of American Indians and Western Art beginning in November 2021.
+Innovative paintings, prints, mixed media and installations by the artists will be on view in an exhibit called Shifting Boundaries at the Eiteljorg Museum of American Indians and Western Art beginning in November 2021.
 Each Fellowship artist receives a $25,000 unrestricted grant, and the museum expects to purchase more than $100,000 of their artworks to add to its collection of contemporary Native American art, considered one of the best such collections in the world.